Farkites/docker-nextepc/README.md

 ## Porposals of fixing UE attament errors

 ### First proposal
-- Add another network to the UE pool in the file nextepc.conf "- addr: 45.46.0.1/16" between the lines 340 and 341.
+- Add another network to the UE pool in the file nextepc.conf `- addr: 45.46.0.1/16` between the lines 340 and 341.
-- Duplicate the file route_ue.sh and rename them route_ue1.sh and route_ue2.sh.
+- Duplicate the file route_ue.sh and rename the copies as route_ue1.sh and route_ue2.sh.
-- Change the line 6 in route_ue2.sh to ping -i 10 45.46.0.1
+- Change the line 6 in route_ue2.sh to `ping -i 10 45.46.0.1`
-- In the file docker-compose.yml, change the volumes of the containers ue1 and ue2 to make reference to route_ue1.sh and route_ue2.sh respectivelly instead of route_ue.sh.
+- In the file docker-compose.yml, change the volumes of the containers `ue1` and `ue2` to make reference to route_ue1.sh and route_ue2.sh respectivelly instead of route_ue.sh.

 ### Second proposal
 - Set explicitelly the virtual radio networks in the file docker-compose.yml , as it is done in the version of (https://github.com/ravens/docker-nextepc).
-Make sure to create two different networks: 45.45.0.1/16 for ue1 and enb1, and 45.46.0.1/16 for ue2 and enb2.
+Make sure to create two different networks: `45.45.0.1/16` for `ue1` and `enb1`, and `45.46.0.1/16` for `ue2` and `enb2`.
-- Change the line 6 in route_ue2.sh to ping -i 10 45.46.0.1
+- Change the line 6 in route_ue2.sh to `ping -i 10 45.46.0.1`
-- In the file docker-compose.yml, change the volumes of the containers ue1 and ue2 to make reference to route_ue1.sh and route_ue2.sh respectivelly instead of route_ue.sh.
+- In the file docker-compose.yml, change the volumes of the containers `ue1` and `ue2` to make reference to route_ue1.sh and route_ue2.sh respectivelly instead of route_ue.sh.